-Sya'ir or poetry is a literary work that is often considered as a mirror of the heart because it describes the conditions being experienced by the poet or society, either as criticism, praise, or as an expression of one's feelings.
-One of them is the poem contained in the book of Burdah written by Imam Bushiri which represents the feelings of love and longing he experienced by using a very poetic and beautiful language.
-This study aims to analyze the application of Michael Rifaterre's semiotic approach in discussing heuristic and hermeneutic reading methods in the book of Burdah.
-This research uses a qualitative approach with a focus on text analysis.
+This study aimed to analyze the application of Michael Rifaterre's semiotic approach in discussing heuristic and hermeneutic reading methods in the book of Burdah.
+This research used a qualitative approach with a focus on text analysis.
 The method used involves Michael Rifaterre's semiotic approach as the main framework.
-Data were collected through literature studies related to Burdah and semiotic approaches, as well as analysis of Burdah texts using heuristic and hermeneutic lenses.
+Data was collected through literature studies related to Burdah and semiotic approaches, as well as analysis of Burdah texts using heuristic and hermeneutic lenses.
 The results showed that the heuristic approach helps reveal symbolic and metaphorical elements, while the hermeneutic approach deepens the understanding of the historical and cultural context surrounding Burdah.
 Thus, a combinative reading of both approaches forms a more holistic understanding.
-The study concludes that Michael Rifaterre's semiotic approach can be an effective framework for analyzing heuristic and hermeneutic readings in classical Islamic texts such as Burdah.
-The combination of the two approaches enriches the understanding of the literary work, revealing deeper layers of meaning.
+The study concluded that Michael Rifaterre's semiotic approach can be an effective framework for analyzing heuristic and hermeneutic readings in classical Islamic texts such as Burdah.
+The combination of the two approaches enriches the understanding of literary work, revealing deeper layers of meaning.